+Taking care of your shoes is the most sustainable thing you can do.
+Never let your shoes get so worn out they get to a state of disrepair.
 Many people don’t know how to take care of their shoes properly and find themselves needing to buy new ones frequently, which means lots of old shoes end up going to landfill… which is not very sustainable at all.
-Or sadly people buy cheap shoes, which are poorly made and not designed to last.
-Many fast-fashion brands that make poorly constructed shoes aren’t thinking about what happens to the shoes once they are beyond repair.
-Instead, they leave the consumer with the burden of sending it to landfill.
+Or sadly people buy cheap shoes, which are not designed to last.
+Many fast-fashion brands that make cheaply constructed shoes, which aren’t designed to withstand repair, or even be recycled – made to be worn and thrown away once they get to their end of life.
+Leaving us the consumer with the burden of finding a place to recycle them, or sending them to landfill.

 “Each year, 20 billion shoes are purchased throughout the world: 95% of them are incinerated or disposed of in landfills at end of life” – Angarde

 Did you also know a shoe can be made up of 16 different components?
 And each of these 16 components is typically made from different materials.
 This means a shoe is actually quite difficult to break down and recycle according to shoe expert, Susannah Davda known as The Shoe Consultant.

 Therefore prolonging the life of your shoes is the best thing you can do for the environment.

 Here are 10 tips to care for your shoes so they last longer:

 - Spray new shoes with a shoe protector spray as soon as you get them – grab an eco-friendly spray from a brand like LiquidProof or Famaco (which I use).

 - Before wearing shoes out – break them in at home with chunky socks to avoid any blisters and help them mold to the shape of your feet.

 - Take your shoes to the cobblers and get new soles and heels added (if they are smooth leather) as this will prolong the life of the shoes and make repairs much easier for the cobbler in the future.